BranchMetrics/react-native-branch-deep-linking-attribution/examples/webview_tutorial/README.md

 Several dependencies of this app (react-native-screens and react-native-gesture-handler) had not been updated to AndroidX when last checked.
 It is necessary manually to convert them to AndroidX using the tools in AndroidStudio.
-Alternately, after running `yarn` to install the contents of `node_modules`, you can run
+Alternately, after using yarn or npm to install the contents of `node_modules`, you can run

 ```bash